Arvīds Brastiņš: Early life and work

 Arvīds Brastiņš was born in Bīriņu pagasts (now Limbaži Municipality) in Kreis Riga, Governorate of Livonia on 13 April 1893 as the son of the blacksmith Augusts Brastiņš.
 The family moved to Riga when he was seven years old and later to the village Dikli.
 He was educated at the Saint Petersburg Stieglitz State Academy of Art and Design from 1913 to 1918.
 He worked as a schoolteacher and studied architecture at the University of Latvia.

 As a sculptor, Brastiņš focused on woodcarving in small format and drew most of his inspiration from Latvian folklore.
 He held his first exhibition in 1918.
 He wrote about Latvian mythology, folk traditions and calendar holidays and compiled Latvian folksongs which he published in several anthologies.
 Active as a dramatist, he adapted folk tales into school plays for which he sometimes worked as director, set decorator and painter.

 In the 1920s, Brastiņš joined his brother Ernests Brastiņš in the creation of the Baltic neopagan movement Dievturība.
 The two founded an organization in 1927, Latvijas Dievtur̦u Sadraudze (lit.
 'Congregation of Latvian Dievturi'), and Arvīds became the editor of its magazine Labietis, published from 1931 to 1940.
 Together with his brother and the literature historian Alfrēds Goba, he was one of the main intellectual leaders of the movement in the interwar period.
+He created a carved stone which was used in the movement's marriage rituals in 1939–1940.
 The movement was suppressed by the Soviet occupation in 1940 and its leadership was scattered; Ernests Brastiņš was executed in 1942 and Arvīds Brastiņš emigrated to Germany in 1944.